nfotinakes/trichopedia/docs/clones/ogunbodede.md

 <hr>

-Ogun or Ogunbodede is a classic Pachanoi clone.
+Ogun or Ogunbodede is a pachanoi clone, with characteristics common to Matucana, Peru pachanois.

 <div class="infobox">